tballison/CC-MAIN-2021-31-PDF-UNTRUNCATED/README.md

 | 7889525.pdf | fe9b31aa4fcf115ae893ffb2937558a11ee7c80ed9dd1908c3a9451ae8d3c140 |

 # Extras
-## 1. How to extract an individual WARC from Common Crawl
+## 1. How to manually extract an individual WARC from Common Crawl
 First, users need the `cc_warc_file`, the `cc_warc_start` and the `cc_warc_end` from the provenance table.
 We'll use `curl` and `gunzip`.
 Let's say we want to pull `0000000.pdf` which comes from `crawl-data/CC-MAIN-2021-31/segments/1627046154042.23/warc/CC-MAIN-20210731011529-20210731041529-00143.warc.gz` starting at offset `3,724,499` and ends at offset `3,742,341` (inclusive).